-One40 William is a landmark commercial development in the Perth CBD.
-The contemporary, 19 storey tower and three heritage buildings comprise approximately 43,600m2 of floor space and accommodate around 2,500 workers.
-Approximately 36,000m2 is set aside for office space, accommodating a number of different government agencies.
-An area of 36,000m2 is set aside for shared facilities including a reception area, public interface areas, a data centre, meeting rooms and conference facilities.
-7,600m2 of retail, food and entertainment tenancies are open to the public.
+One40 William is a landmark commercial development in the Perth Central Business District.
+The contemporary, 19 storey tower and three heritage buildings comprise approximately 43,600 square metres of floor space and accommodate around 2500 workers.
+Approximately 36,000 square metres is set aside for office space, accommodating a number of different Government agencies.
+An area of 36,000 square metres is additionally set aside for shared facilities including a reception area, public interface areas, a data centre, meeting rooms and conference facilities.
+7,600 square metres of retail, food and entertainment tenancies are open to the public.
 This mix of land uses is strategically located above the Perth Underground Train Station and provides convenient access to public transport options, establishing a focal point for the City’s transport hub.

 The land use mix is supported by a number of other design features that contribute to an active community.

 - The building design is sustainable and exceeds the standards set in the Government Accommodation policy.
 In addition to sustainability excellence, the One40 William development has specifically supported workplaces that have access to natural light, working ‘community hubs’, shared open space areas and ability to co-locate working groups.